twotabsofacid/water_data/README.md

 $ npm install
 ```

-followed by
+You can then run the watering script by doing

 ```
-$ npm run water
+$ ./water.sh
 ```

-This will extract the latest data on electronics, sustainability, and gardening from StackExchange.
+This will extract the latest data on electronics, sustainability, and gardening from StackExchange and copy it to the flash drive you have plugged in (named CESDD).